 4.2.2 Adhesive

 The adhesive shall be homogeneous and free from solid particles to give a smooth finish on application to the base paper.
 It shall not emit objectionable odour in either the dry or wet state and shall readily adhere to the base paper.
-The adhesive shall not contain any material which is known to be toxic as per CMR (Carcinogenic mutagenic and reprotoxic chemicals) requirements.
+The adhesive shall not contain any material which is known to be toxic as per CMR (carcinogenic mutagenic and reprotoxic chemicals) requirements.
 It shall be specially formulated to give high tack and strong bonding to the substrate.

 4.2.3 Printing Ink